Connect with us

 Upward-firing Dolby Atmos elevation speakers can create sound from above without requiring ceiling-mounted speakers.

 While there are some soundbar options out there today that do have upward firing height channels and discrete rear channel speakers, these tend to be fairly expensive and they don’t always offer the highest performance.
+That said, there are a few that we recommend if you’ve got the budget for it and don’t want to bother with a component based system.

 They do have the advantage of being more discreet and decor-friendly than a component system, but they typically don’t offer the flexibility or expandability of receivers and component-based sound systems.
 But component-based immersive surround sounds systems are expensive, right?
 Actually, they don’t have to be.

-Today you can find a few A/V receivers in the $500-$700 range that support a true discrete immersive surround set-up.
+Today you can find a few A/V receivers in the $450-$700 range that support a true discrete immersive surround set-up.
 The bare minimum number of channels (and speakers) you need for such a system is eight: front left, center and right speakers, left and right surround speakers, left and right height channel speakers and a subwoofer.
 This is called a 5.1.2-channel system: 5 speakers at or near the height of your ears, 1 subwoofer for low bass reproduction and 2 speakers for height effects.

 In some cases, the front speakers of a surround sound system include upward firing Dolby elevation speakers (the “.2” in a 5.1.2 channel system) so you can get by with just 5 speakers plus a subwoofer.
-There are more robust and elaborate system choices available which you can read about in our guide to surround sound options, but a 5.1.2 channel system does a very good job of reproducing immersive surround sound in most rooms.
+There are more robust and elaborate system choices available which you can read about in our guide to surround sound options, but a 5.1.2 channel system does a very good job of reproducing immersive surround sound in most small to medium-sized rooms.

 And Now for that Dolby Atmos System Under $1000